-Once the control system is connected to the valve and control of the valve is established, set the valve command position to 10% of full stroke.
+Once the control system is connected to the valve and control of the valve is established, set the valve command position to 10% of full stroke (15% for the 3.0 inch, 1500 Cg valve).
 Measure the feedback voltage from each LVDT.
 Adjust the Offset in the feedback loop until the feedback voltage matches the documented values (see the label inside the electrical enclosure) for that position.
 Adjust the command position to 90% of full stroke.
 Adjust the Gain of the feedback loop until the LVDT feedback voltage matches the documented values.
 Set the command position to close the valve.
 Verify that the valve is closed visually and that the feedback voltage from the LVDT is 0.7 ± 0.1 Vrms.
-This process may have to be repeated to ensure the feedback voltages at both the 10% and 90% command positions match the documented values.
+This process may have to be repeated to ensure the feedback voltages at both the 10% (15% for the 3.0 inch, 1500 Cg valve) and 90% command positions match the documented values.